Monday, November 23, 2020

 “NAYLEEN!!”
 He shouted.

-“Move back!”
+“Move back!
+Run!”
 She hissed.
 The three of them split off from the tree they'd been using for cover back onto the path and sprinted further towards the way they in came to gain some distance.
 Nayleen ran three dozen feet as she reached back into her quiver to notch an arrow into the bow, then she spun around, taking a second to adjust her aim and released it.

 Her aim was true, although it didn’t take much skill to hit a thing of that size.
 The arrow sunk in—and went out the other side of the beast.
 She aimed right for the stem that looked like the neck, a spot she usually aimed at to incapacitate creatures or to stop them dead, if she was not aiming for the head specifically.